codeuniversity/student-council/statute/statute.md

 (2) If a member leaves a body elected by the Student Assembly for which no substitute members are provided, a successor is to be elected immediately.

-(3) If a member resigns from a body elected by the General Assembly of the Study Programmes, the deputy member replaces the resigning member.
-A successor shall be elected immediately for the alternate member who has moved up.
+(3) If a member resigns from a body elected by the General Assembly of the Study Programmes,  a successor is to be elected immediately.

 (4) If a member of a committee is not able to attend a meeting, another member of the Student Council can take the place.
 This can happen for up to three consecutive committee meetings.

-(5) If a member of the senate is not able to attend a meeting, the deputy member can take the place.
+(5) If a member of the Senate is not able to attend a meeting, the deputy member can take the place.

-(6) If the student representative of the admissions committee is not able to attend an assignment day the representative can freely choose a replacement of all enrolled students.
-Hereby should be kept in mind, that the maturity and the training of the replacement person is given to ensure a high quality and fair admission process.
+(6) If the student representative of the Admissions committee is not able to attend an admission day, the representative can freely choose a replacement from the student body.
+It should be kept in mind that the maturity and the training of the replacement person is given to ensure a high quality and fair admission process.

 ## 7 - Convening

-(1) The organs shall be convened by their chairperson and, at the request of a quarter of their members, unless otherwise provided in these Articles of Association.
+(1) The organs shall be convened by their chairperson or, at the request of a quarter of their members, unless otherwise provided in these statutes.

 (2) A request pursuant to para.
-1 shall be addressed by Slack in the student channel of the organ to the chairperson or the chairperson of the organ, unless otherwise provided in these statutes.
-It must contain first and surname, date and mention of the members.
+1 shall be addressed via Slack in the student channel of the organ to the chairperson or the chairperson of the organ, unless otherwise provided in these statutes.
+It must contain the first and surname, date and mention of the members.
 The mentioned members must signal their support within 48 hours of posting by means of a comment.

 ## 8 - Amendment of legal provisions